 - from husband to wife,

 - from a man, or his widow, to a child in respect of whom he, or she, stands in loco parentis.

 The historical basis of the law was that a husband or father was regarded as having a moral duty to provide for his wife or child; it seems clear that a wife or mother was thought not to be similarly encumbered.
 As one might deduce from this line of thinking, the case law in Ireland dates back many years, to a time when wives were financially dependent on their husbands and property was held, almost exclusively, in male hands.
-In the light of various other pieces of progressive legislation, including the Marriage Equality Act 2015, the rule seems ever more archaic and perverse.
+In the light of various other pieces of progressive legislation, including the Marriage Equality Act 2015, the rule seems ever more outdated.
 If the question came before the courts today this distinction, based solely on gender grounds, would likely be deemed unconstitutional and incompatible with Protocol 7 of the European Convention of Human Rights.
 However, in the absence of reforming legislation, these matters would need to be pleaded before the High Court.

 Evidence of the Transferor’s Intention to Make a Gift